Ebo-bot-ceo/HealthSync-/README.md

-# HealthSync-
+  # HealthSync Pro Proposal

-This a AI based Health platform that helps users to understand the pattern in their health history and how to adhere to health benefit information to help them recover.
+  This is a code bundle for HealthSync Pro Proposal.
+The original project is available at https://www.figma.com/design/yFrXf7VYPrLbnaflVMaNGQ/HealthSync-Pro-Proposal.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.